- 📨 Inbox

 Grouping your initial findings

 Once you have highlighted all the important snippets of data and initial findings you can start organizing them in different groups.
-You can create groups by clicking the "Add another group" button:
+You can create groups by clicking the "Create group" button while in the analysis section, or straight from your inbox when classifying your feedback.

 Your groups can be reordered simply by dragging them around.
 You can also change group colors, which additional context to your analysis: